petrosKon/Kontrazis/content/posts/IGD900 Project.md

 draft: false
 ---

 Have you ever played VR and accidentally hit your hand over a wall?
-Have you ever played VR and managed to break something in your house?
+Break something in your house?
 As it turns out, you are not alone, it is not uncommon when using VR you may sometimes hit or break something.
 There is even a popular term on Youtube called **VR Fails** that yield way too many results and videos with a huge amount of views.
 This introduction was to describe to you what we wanted to explore with this project.
 An application that would be able to cause **Harm** to the user.
 But this harm is for a good reason, we needed to point out parameters that would make an application marked as "Harmful".